spotify/helios/docs/authentication.md

 When you use the Helios API (via the `HeliosClient` class) you have the same options as when using the CLI, as explained above.
 You can also explicitly set the path where the certificate and key is via the `HeliosClient.Builder.setCertKeyPaths()` method.
 If a certificate path is set explicitly the `HELIOS_CERT_PATH` is ignored.

 Again, for non-interactive use cases relying on ssh-agent is typically not a suitable solution so we recommend that you specify a path either explicitly or via the `HELIOS_CERT_PATH` environment variable.

+## Access Tokens

+In addition to the above authentication schemes, the `Builder` for the `HeliosClient` class will attempt to acquire an access token from Google credentials.
+If it is set, the `HELIOS_GOOGLE_CREDENTIALS` environment variable will be used; otherwise, the Application Default Credentials will be used.
+When a token is available, it will be included by the client in all requests using an `Authorization: Bearer <token>` header.
+This feature is enabled by default, but can be disabled by passing `--google-credentials=false` at the command line, or by calling `setGoogleCredentialsEnabled(false)` on the builder.

+Only access tokens derived from Google credentials are supported at this time.
+If Google credentials are not available, the header is simply omitted; the client proceeds with the request as before, using the authentication schemes described above when possible.
+The necessary process of verifying the identity and enforcing authorization of resources is not implemented in this project.